Please ensure Javascript is enabled for purposes of website accessibility Community Partnerships - Haldimand County

 Community Partnerships

-Partnerships are an effective way to support community groups and the County in achieving community and strategic goals.
-The Community Partnership Program (CPP) is a policy and process which helps the County identify and prioritize appropriate partnerships.
-The CPP ensures a single entry-point into the County for proposals from groups and/or individuals, as well as a fair and consistent approach to reviewing, assessing and approving community proposals.
+Community Partnerships include a policy and processes which help the County identify and prioritize appropriate partnerships.
+The process offers a single entry point into the County for proposals from groups and/or organizations, and ensures a fair and consistent approach to reviewing, assessing, and approving community proposals.
+Only proposals for projects taking place on County-owned property will be considered.
+Refer to the Community Partnership Program Policy for more details.

 Eligible applicants include: